Select a language:

 3. Uploading Plans: Once your application is reviewed, our team will email you upload links for your plans and supporting documents.
 Generally, the supporting documents would include: a menu and equipment specification sheets for food, and equipment specification sheets for pools.

 4. Payment: After upload, you'll receive an email with the assessed fees and payment instructions.
-To view current fees: Click Here.
+To view current fees click here

 5. Review: Once payment is received, your plans enter the review queue.
-To expedite the review, you may also submit a request to expedite Click Here.
+To expedite the review, you may also submit a request to expedite click here.

 The Plan Check team is here to guide you through the process and provide you help as need.
 You may check the status of your project by Clicking Here or you may reach out to the plan check general line or supervisors directly:

-STEP 3 - INSPECTION & PROJECT CLOSE OUT
+Step 3 - INSPECTION & PERMITTING

 1. Plan Approval: Congratulations on the approval of your submitted plans, which allows you to initiate construction.
 It is the responsibility of the submitter to provide evidence of this approval to the city building department.
 Depending on the municipality, approved electronic plans may be acceptable.
 Nevertheless, it is imperative that a copy of our team's approved plans is maintained onsite, in addition to the set approved by the city.

 2.Construction Inspection: When the project reaches approximately 80% completion, it is advisable to contact your designated plan checker to request a preliminary inspection.
 All projects with active service requests may qualify for up to two preliminary inspections and one final inspection.
 Please note that any subsequent inspections will incur an hourly fee.
-To review our current fee schedule, kindly click here.
+To review our current fee schedule, click here.

 3. Final Inspection: Following the completion of any required changes and when the plan checker is prepared to conduct a final inspection, the plan checker will direct the owner or contractor to complete a health permit application.
 This application, along with the corresponding payment, must be submitted prior to the final inspection being issued.
 The health permit is an annual requirement, and fees are invoiced on a yearly basis.
 It is important to understand that health permit fees are distinct from plan check fees.
 New projects and those that involve a change of ownership will necessitate a health permit submission.